Updated February 2026 · 15 min read

 Airline-Specific Deep Dives

-For the strictest and most commonly asked-about airlines, we’ve written comprehensive guides:
+For the strictest and most commonly traveled airlines, we’ve written comprehensive guides covering exact dimensions, personal item rules, and which backpacks consistently pass:

 Recommended Backpacks by Airline Type

-If you fly major carriers (United, Delta, BA, Lufthansa):
+If you fly major carriers (United, Delta, British Airways, Lufthansa)

 Frequently Asked Questions